Axway/amplify-fusion-labs/deployment/README.md

 In this lab we'll roll back the production (LIVE) to v1.
 This simulates a scenario where we discover that we have a defect in production.

-* Make sure you only have one tab open and while in LVE mode disable the integration
+* Make sure you only have one tab open and while in LIVE mode
+* Disable the integration
 * Switch to the Manager module, select DESIGN mode and click on Deployments and click on History
 ![lab3](images/lab4-rollback-version2-1.png)
 * Click on the rollback Action button for your v2 deployment and select your deployment only and click OK